-March 2021
+March 2022

-ongress has an important opportunity in 2021 to improve the health of millions of our nation's children by passing a strong reauthorization bill that protects and strengthens the child nutrition programs.
-These successful, cost-effective federal nutrition programs play a critical role in helping children in low-income families get access to child care, as well as to educational and enrichment activities, while improving their overall nutrition, health, development, and academic achievement.
+ongress has an important opportunity in 2022 to improve the health of millions of our nation's children by passing a strong reauthorization bill that strengthens, expands, and protects child nutrition programs.
+These successful, cost-effective federal nutrition programs play a critical role in helping children in low-income families get access to child care, as well as to educational and enrichment activities while improving their overall nutrition, health, development, and academic achievement.

 Congress must enact a child nutrition reauthorization bill that strengthens program access and supports participation by underserved children, ensures nutrition quality, and simplifies program administration and operation.
-The pandemic has highlighted the importance of the federal child nutrition programs, and a number of policy improvements that were made during COVID-19 should be implemented permanently by Congress.
-The reauthorization also should build on the critical gains which improved access and nutrition - that were made in the last reauthorization.
+The pandemic has highlighted the importance of the federal child nutrition programs, and several policy improvements that were made during COVID-19 should be implemented permanently by Congress.
+The reauthorization also should build on the critical gains - which improved access and nutrition - that were made in the last reauthorization.